 yield them in order to wait for them to occur.

 When a process yields an event, the process gets suspended.
 SimPy resumes the process, when the event occurs (we say that the event is processed).
 Multiple processes can wait for the same event.
 SimPy resumes them in the same order in which they yielded that event.

 Timeout.
 Events of this

-type are triggered after a certain amount of (simulated) time has passed.
-They
+type occur (are processed) after a certain amount of (simulated) time has

 Timeout and all other events can be created by calling

 the appropriate method of the